dle26/MLAI-EECS393/ml_backend/README.md

  - .fcs - converted into pandas.dataframe

- TODO: remove code for handling unsupervised data
- (or merge preprocessing to be assigned based on data type?)
+ TODO: remove code for handling preprocessing approaches (or merge preprocessing to be assigned based on data type)